MDIL-SNU/SPINNER/README.md

 If you use SPINNER, please cite this paper: S. Kang et al. Accelerated identification of equilibrium structures of multicomponent inorganic crystals using machine learning potentials (arXiv:2107.02594).

-Here we describe minimal instruction to run the example of SPINNER.
+Here we describe minimal instructions for running SPINNER.
 If you want more information such as tuning parameters, please visit our online manual(https://spinner-csp.readthedocs.io)

 ## Installation